 Over the last decade, the Greenland Ice Sheet has shown rapid change, characterized by rapid thinning along the margins, accelerating outlet glaciers, and overall increasing mass loss.
 The state of the Greenland Ice Sheet is of global importance, and has consequently been included in the CCI Programme as a monitored Essential Climate Variable (ECV).

-The object of the CCI Ice Sheets project is to maximize the impact of ESA satellite data on climate research, by analysing data from ESA Earth Observation missions such as ERS, Envisat, CryoSat and the new Sentinel series of satellites.
+The object of the CCI Ice Sheets project is to maximize the impact of ESA satellite data on climate research, by analysing data from ESA Earth Observation missions such as ERS, Envisat, CryoSat, GRACE and the new Sentinel series of satellites.

-The project will produce data products of the following four parameters, which are important in characterizing the Greenland Ice Sheet as an ECV:
+The project will produce data products of the following five parameters, which are important in characterizing the Greenland Ice Sheet as an ECV:

 Surface Elevation Change (SEC) gridded data from radar altimetry;